Little Hero: Monster War

 ⚖️ Pros & Cons Analysis

-• ✅ The Good: Highly addictive gameplay loop that rewards experimentation with different skill builds.
+• ✅ The Good: Exceptionally addictive gameplay loop that rewards experimentation with different skill combinations.

-• ✅ The Good: Lightweight 2D graphics ensure smooth performance even on mid-range and older mobile devices.
+• ✅ The Good: Retro 2D graphics are well-optimized, ensuring smooth performance even on mid-range devices during dense waves.

 🛠️ Room for Improvement